The Protomen (album): Critical and press reception

+Kilroy carries a fan onstage to perform with the Protomen in 2009.

-The album received favorable press from 1UP and The Escapist (in the form of an interview with the band).
-Nintendo Power said the album was in a league of its own, and recommended it especially to fans of the Mega Man games.
-Pushstart praised the album as "one of the most interesting albums, or sagas, related to video games" and called the multimedia storytelling format "significant for the world of video games."
+The album received favorable press from mainstream gaming magazines 1UP and The Escapist.
+Official Nintendo magazine Nintendo Power said the album was in a league of its own, and recommended it especially to fans of the Mega Man games.
+The Nintendo Power coverage led to national and international demand.
 Mix said "[t]he emotion, the music and performance's power certainly landed" and positively described "Unrest in the House of Light" as a "bizarre, heavy crash-and-burn blend of Spaghetti Western distorto-rock and dark country".
 Piero Scaruffi describes the album as a "style reminiscent of prog-rock of the 1970s, simply updated to the videogame subculture of their age and with the occasional heavy-metal discharge."
+GeekDad for Wired included "Unrest in the House of Light" in their list of "geeky music's finest specimens".
+The Rockvine said that while the nerd music genre had a reputation for being "unbearably amateur", The Protomen "isn't standard fan-made fare.
+In fact, if you must, forget that it has any basis in 'Mega Man.'
+It's a passionately-told tale about cowards who won't fight for their rights, forsaken heroes screaming truth in their faces, and undeniably rock-worthy robotic combat."
 The Commercial Appeal recommended the album for people who thought rock opera Kilroy Was Here (1983) by Styx "just didn't go far enough," and highly rated the stage performance: "Folks [...] owe it to themselves to check out the band's self-titled CD.
 Better yet, go to the show."

-The album has gained a number of supporters from fans of the Mega Man games and music listeners in general, highlighting the storytelling, music, and dark interpretation of the game's mythology.
-The success of the album, bolstered by an article in the gaming magazine Nintendo Power, began a huge cult following for the band, with fans attending concerts in costumes inspired by the band's storyline and participating by way of singing along with the band's music, which was further exemplified by the group's work in Act II: The Father of Death.
+The album gained supporters from fans of the Mega Man games and music listeners in general.
+The success of the album led to a cult following for the band, with fans attending concerts in costumes inspired by the band's storyline and participating by way of singing along with the band's music, which was further exemplified by the group's work in Act II: The Father of Death.
+The Protomen toured extensively, and shows frequently sold out.
+In 2007, the Protomen were one of Nashville's highest paid novelty acts.

-In 2015, Unrest In The House Of Light appeared as a cover song on Murder By Death’s As You Wish: Kickstarter Covers Vol. 2.

-Track listing

-All tracks written and composed by The Protomen.
+Legacy